donnerhanson/String_Automata_C-Plus-Plus/README.md

  ```
  2. Compilation
  Using a terminal or windows command prompt.
- Navigate to the location of the src file within any of the various cloned program.
+ Navigate to the location of the src file within any of the various programs.

-compile using the makefile by using the command
+ Compile using the makefile by using the command
  ```sh
 make
  ```